 Self-evaluation is part-and-parcel of being an advisory professional.

-Appraisals, mid-year reviews, promotion cases – all want us to provide examples of particular skills and behaviours.
+Performance reviews, promotion cases, job applications – all want us to provide examples of particular skills and behaviours.

-That these processes often feel like a struggle can leave us feeling disheartened, and we sometimes come out of them questioning what it is that we’re actually good at.
+That these processes are sometimes a struggle can leave us feeling disheartened; so much so that we can come out of them questioning what it is we’re actually good at.

-We should remind ourselves that what most clients want is a well-rounded advisory team – and such a team only has real value to them if each team member is inspired to bring their own unique brand of authentic passion and curiosity, by being given the freedom to follow their own strengths.
+What most clients want is a well-rounded advisory team, where each team member is inspired to bring their own authentic passion and curiosity, by being given the freedom to follow their own strengths.

 “The experience of easy retrieval trumps the amount of evidence on show.”